Here's how we're going to get in touch with our inner artists in Barcelona.

 I lived for those weeks away that felt more like moments.
 It was the only time I ever really felt happy or even alive.
 The day I made the decision to leave it all behind and travel full time was truly a life-changing event.
 I’ve now been traveling the world for four years and I’ve set up “office” in 45 countries…and I couldn’t be happier!
 I’m finally living my life for me and I report to no one!

-Guest bloggers Illia and Nastia from Crazzzy Travel share their best tips for saving money on food, accommodations, and tours on the beautiful Galapagos Islands.
+Guest bloggers Illia and Nastia from Crazzzy Travel share their best Galapagos travel tips for saving money on food, accommodations, and tours on the beautiful islands.

 There is a common misconception that Galapagos Islands are an extremely expensive place to go.
 To a certain degree it is true.
 However, you can considerably cut your costs on accommodation, food, and tours.
+Galapagos budget travel IS possible!
 Here are some tips which will help you to save big and go to Galapagos Islands on your next vacation.